 E. REMOVAL OF CONTENT FROM THIRD PARTIESOfficial Weber State University accounts reserve the right to remove any content that violates the above guidelines and/or content that is unrelated to a thread, self- promoting or advertorial.
 Such content may be deleted at the discretion of WSU social media administrators.

-Due to the evolving nature of social media, the policies and guidelines are subject to revision after review by the University Communications team and Web Management Portfolio.
+Due to the evolving nature of social media, the policies and guidelines are subject to revision after review by the Marketing & Communications team and Web Management Portfolio.
 We also welcome feedback from the campus community.
 Please call 801-626-7581 or email email@example.com with any questions.